connerkward/facebook-chat-hive-mind/README.md

 Using downloadable Facebook Chat JSON files, can generate word counts, and markov chain style random messages.

-**Can also generate thoughts from your chat's collective conciousness.**
+**Can also generate thoughts from your chat's collective consciousness.**

 <h3>Poetic Examples:</h3>